Share

 Simran debated that renting is more flexible and allows them to move around and explore different locations without being tied down.
 Renting also requires fewer upfront costs, and the monthly payment is often cheaper than a mortgage payment.

 So, this way they were not able to decide, what they should opt for.
-Hence, they decided to jot down all the factors, pros, and cons of both renting as well as buying.
+Hence, they decided to jot down all the factors, pros, and cons of both renting versus buying a home.

 However, beforehand we need answers to a few key questions that are often asked – till when one should live on rent?
 How can one build a corpus to buy a house?
 And, when is the right time to buy your own?